pooriajr/pooriajr/src/_posts/2023-09-20-i-will-not-play-baldurs-gate-3.md

 ## What's the point?

 You might be thinking, what's the big deal?
 Why not just play a little?

 I wish I could just play them in moderation like most people, but because of my addiction that is much harder for me than simply abstaining.

 So I guess the point is that I think I can do better things with my life if I don't play video games.
 It would be fun to play, much more fun than reading a book or meditating, or calling someone.
 But I know from experience that regardless of how much fun it is, it will never be worth the cost to my mental health, physical health, relationships, and career.

-So, I'm making a choice.
+So, I'm making my choices:

 No to video games.
 Yes to sleeping well, eating well, exercising.

 No to investing in a fake world.
 Yes to investing in my career.

 No to digital escapism.
 Yes to accepting pain and discomfort.

 No to playing Baldurs Gate 3.
-Yes to playing this game of life.
+Yes to getting better at playing this game of life.